DavidNovo/wineCookAndDine/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## To fix the Protractor issue of running tests
 Can´t start protractor, for firefox browser, due a error "Could not find update-config.json.

 Run 'webdriver-manager update' to download binaries."

-The fix, run this command:
-     `node node_modules\protractor\bin\webdriver-manager update`
+`npm install -g -save webdriver-manager` then update `webdriver-manager update`

 Now the command `ng test` does work and runs the tests described in the spec files.